emistasis/OSOS_2025/bash/README.md

 Congrats!
 Older Mac computers (Mojave and earlier releases) use Bash, and newer computers (Catalina and later releases) use Zsh.
 Bash and Zsh are very similar in their functionality, so you should be _good to go_.
 To access the shell, you need to open the Terminal program.

 ### Linux Users
 Congrats!
-The default Unix shell is almost, always, Bash for Linux operating systems.
+The default Unix shell is almost always Bash for Linux operating systems.
 Therefore, you should not need to install anything.

-**If you have any questions prior to the module, please contact me.**